lironmiz/Computer-Science-in-Java/README.md

 ## 3. TAKING INPUT
 in this table we use:
 Scanner scan = new Scanner(System.in) <br>
 In Java, there are several ways to take input from a user.

-Here the Scanner method:
+**Here the Scanner method**:

 (Remember to use the Scanner class you need to import it using import java.util.Scanner;
 It should be used at the very beginning of your java file before any other code written.
 So, you can use the methods in the table below after importing the class.)